 Stillbirth from 25th week of pregnancy onwards – An employee who has a stillbirth from the 25th week of pregnancy onwards will be eligible to full maternity scheme benefits.

-Birth of a live child before the 25th week of pregnancy onwards – An employee who gives birth to a live child, even if the child later dies, at any point in their pregnancy will be entitled to full maternity scheme benefits.
+Birth of a live child – An employee who gives birth to a live child, even if the child later dies, at any point in their pregnancy will be entitled to full maternity scheme benefits.

+In addition, there may be an entitlement to parental bereavement leave in accordance with the statutory provisions.

 Right to return to work